Nanakuh/Nanakuh/README.md

-### Hello everyone 👋, my name is Ana and I'm a Full-Stack Developer student.
+### Hello everyone 👋, my name is Ana and I'm a Full-Stack Developer.
 Passionate about technology and programming and always looking for new projects that allow me to grow as developer.

 #### Languages and Tools: